PrefectHQ/prefect/docs/concepts/work-queues.md

 ### Pausing and deleting work queues

-A work queue can be paused at any time to stop the deliver of work to agents.
+A work queue can be paused at any time to stop the delivery of work to agents.
 Paused agents will not receive any work when polling.

 To pause a work queue through the Prefect CLI, use the `prefect work-queue pause` command with the work queue ID: